-Pairdown is David Leicht and Raymond Morin, a fingerstyle guitar duo from Pittsburgh, PA.
-Their songs reflect a deep well of influences, starting from the early 60s folk and rock scenes on both sides of the Atlantic (echoes of Pentangle, The Incredible String Band and even The Grateful Dead can be heard), through the American Primitive and “Private Press” guitar movements of the 70s and 80s, to the modern independent rock era of the 80s to present.
+Pairdown is David Leicht and Raymond Morin, a fingerstyle guitar and songwriting duo from Pittsburgh, PA.
+Their music reflects a deep well of influences, starting from the early 60s folk and rock scenes on both sides of the Atlantic, through the American Primitive and “Private Press” guitar movements of the 70s, to the independent rock era of the 80s to present.

 “Pairdown guides two acoustic guitars through interpretations of tunes from a sprawling folk catalog, with West African and Middle Eastern influences tugging gently against the bedrock of Appalachian reverence and reference.
 More playful than John Fahey, less technique-driven than Leo Kottke, Pairdown canters through comfortable tunes with assured grace.” - Grayson Currin